convince-project/AS2FM/docs/source/tutorials.rst

     $ as2fm_roaml_to_jani main.xml

-    AS2FM - SCXML to JANI.
+    AS2FM - RoAML to JANI.

     Loading model from main.xml.
     xml_file='./world.ascxml'